ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2021_TransRes_Hu,
-    author = "Hu, Xinyun and Lodewijks, Gabriel", title = "Exploration of the effects of task-related fatigue on eye-motion features and its value in improving driver fatigue-related technology", journal = "Transportation Research Part F: Traffic Psychology and Behaviour", volume = "80",
+    author = "Hu, Xinyun and Lodewijks, Gabriel", journal = "Transportation Research Part F: Traffic Psychology and Behaviour", pages = "150--171",
-    pages = "150--171",
+    publisher = "Elsevier",
-    year = "2021",
+    title = "Exploration of the effects of task-related fatigue on eye-motion features and its value in improving driver fatigue-related technology", volume = "80",
-    publisher = "Elsevier"
+    year = "2021"
 }
 </pre>
 </ul>